K2XR/setup-gentoo/README.md

 **It wipes `$DISK` completely.** Double-check the disk, back up your stuff.

-I don't recommend using on a real machine, only use this script when you want to use gentoo for tests or on a VM
+I don't recommend using on a real machine for daily drive, only use this script when you want to use gentoo for tests or on a VM